KOREA

 6. Parking

 The first 30 minutes are free then a 1,000 won charge is added every 20 minutes.
-Ask vendors for a parking voucher after you purchase items from them.
-Each ticket will provide a 1,000 won discount.
+When you make a purchase, ask vendors or restaurant staff for parking vouchers.
+Each voucher provides a 1,000 won discount.
+Some shops may not offer them, so ask in advance.

 Popular Seafood Choices